Google Cloud integration

-The primary objective is to create a virtual machine (VM) using Google Cloud Engine (GCE) to run our Sinergym container.
+The main objective is to create a virtual machine (VM) using Google Cloud Engine (GCE) to run the Sinergym container.
 This remote container can update the Weights and Biases tracking server with artifacts if the experiment is configured with these options.

 $ gcloud auth configure-docker

-To avoid future issues with image build and Google Cloud functionality, we recommend allowing permissions for google cloud build at the start (see this documentation).
+To avoid future issues with image build and Google Cloud permissions, you must allow permissions for Google Cloud build (more information here).

-We also need to enable certain Google Cloud services in the API library.
-You can allow these services in your Google account using the gcloud client SDK or the Google Cloud Platform Console.
+It is also required to enable Google Cloud services in the API library.
+You can allow these services in your Google account using the gcloud client SDK or the Google Cloud Platform Console:

 Google Container Registry API.